Is it possible to install Replicant on a netbook that had Android-Linux on it when bought new?

 Fast forward a few years, and I find myself living in China, and thinking I now have a lot of uses for a secondary OS that boots up in seconds, requires no login, uses battery life slower (especially with the old battery in this device), and can run the apps that make life as an expat living in China much easier (offline maps, dictionary, maps, Chinese character recognition, QR code reader, comms apps with low hardware demands etc).
 The lack of a touchscreen would still be a pain, but I figure I could find work arounds.
 It's definitely worth the effort compared to a) buying an off-the-shelf tracking device here in China, or b) trying to get a Replicant OEM device shipped here.

 So what I'm wonder is, could Replicant could work as dual-boot on an AA1 netbook?
 One that requires no proprietary blobs to run GNU-Linux, including a working mic, cam, wifi, and possibly some bluetooth support and built-in location services?
 If so, what's the best way to go about installing Replicant on my AA1?

-RE: Is it possible to install Replicant on a netbook that had Android-Linux on it when bought new? - Added by Danyl Strype about 1 year ago
+RE: Is it possible to install Replicant on a netbook that had Android-Linux on it when bought new? - Added by Danyl Strype over 1 year ago

 I'm wondering if this project might be able to help me, but I'm not sure what their philosophy is on making it work on any device (Ubuntu approach) vs. using only free code (Trisquel approach):